 Laser therapy.
 High-energy laser light can sometimes be used to destroy actively growing abnormal blood vessels that occur in age-related macular degeneration.

 Photodynamic laser therapy.
 A two-step treatment in which a light-sensitive drug is used to damage the abnormal blood vessels.
 A medication is injected into the bloodstream to be absorbed by the abnormal blood vessels in the eye.
 The doctor then shines a cold laser into the eye to activate the drug, damaging the abnormal blood vessels.

 Vitamins.
 A large study performed by the National Eye Institute of the National Institutes of Health, called AREDS -- Age-Related Eye Disease Study -- showed that for certain individuals, vitamins C, E, beta-carotene, zinc, and copper can decrease the risk of vision loss in patients with intermediate to advanced dry age-related macular degeneration.
-Ask your eye doctor if these vitamin supplements will benefit you before taking them.

 Low vision aids.
 Devices that have special lenses or electronic systems that produce enlarged images of nearby objects.
 They help people who have vision loss from macular degeneration make the most of their remaining vision.